abraunegg/onedrive/docs/webhooks.md

 *  Test your 'nginx' configuration using `sudo nginx -t` to validate that there are no errors.
 If any are identified, please correct them.
 *  Once tested, reload your 'nginx' configuration to activate the webhook reverse proxy configuration.

+> [!IMPORTANT]
+> It is strongly advised that post doing this step, you implement a method to automatically keep your SSL certificate in a healthy state, as if the SSL certificate expires, webhook functionality will stop working.
+It is also beyond the scope of this document on how to do this.

 ### Step 6: Secure your 'nginx' configuration
 *  Enhance your 'nginx' configuration to only allow the Microsoft 365 platform which includes the Microsoft Graph API to communicate with your configured webhooks endpoint.
 Review https://www.microsoft.com/en-us/download/details.aspx?id=56519 to assist you.
 Please note, it is beyond the scope of this document to tell you how to secure your system.